joeLepper/ng-conf/README.md

 * Doubleclick Campaign Manager is our example
 * One of the oldest (Nov.
 2010) and largest Angular apps
 * 20+ JS engineers
-* 130 controllers, 137 directives, 59 services (interesting that there's more idrectives than controllers!)
+* 130 controllers, 137 directives, 59 services (interesting that there's more directives than controllers!)

 ## Authorization and conditional features